Lynn Shoemakers: The ballparks

 Early Lynn minor league teams hosted home games at the West Lynn Grounds.

 In the minor league seasons from 1887 to 1901.
 Lynn played home minor league games as Glenmere Park.
 The 13-acre park was at first a bicycle park.
 In 1887, a baseball field was built in the center of the bicycle loop.
 The property site was later sold and became residential.

-Beginning in 1905, Lynn hosted home minor league games at Ocean Park trough 1916.
+Beginning in 1905, Lynn hosted home minor league games at Ocean Park through 1916.
 The ballpark was located on the coast of the Atlantic Ocean.
 Today, the ballpark site is residential.